scottyschup/ruby-curriculum/rspec/intro-rspec.md

 * `it`
   * How do you name examples?
   * What word shouldn't you use in example titles?
+  * What is a pending example?
+    * They are examples you haven't gotten to writing yet, or need to fix bugs for
-  * What is a pending example? e.g. call `it "<should do something.. explanation string>"` without a block; or within its block, at the top line, call `pending "<expanation for pending>"`
+    * e.g. call `it "<should do something.. explanation string>"` without a block.
+    * e.g. within `#it` block, at the top line, call `pending "<expanation for pending>"`
   * What parameters does it take?
 * What is the difference between `before(:each)` and `before(:all)`?
   * Which one should you use most of the time?